The future is arriving

 No, there are already far too few drivers in public transport.
 If the mobility transition is to succeed and there is to be a greater range of public transport services offered, the demand for drivers will tend to increase.
 This demand, which is becoming increasingly difficult to meet, can be compensated for by the use of autonomous technology.
 Autonomous driving will create new, more attractive job profiles, such as in technical supervision.
 New development paths are emerging for young drivers starting their careers today.
 This makes the profession of driver more attractive.

-The trial operation covers areas in the city of Darmstadt and the western part of the Offenbach district.
-The autonomous vehicles will supplement urban and rural on-demand transport services and will be trialled in parallel with the existing local driver-based on-demand services “HeinerLiner” and “Hopper”.
-The vehicles move freely on the authorised road network.
-As an on-demand transport service, they always choose the best route to deliver their passengers to their destination.
+The trial operation covers areas in the city of Darmstadt (Darmstadt Central Station, Darmstadt-Nord, Johannesviertel, Kranichstein, Wixhausen, Arheilgen) and the western part of the Offenbach district (Langen and Egelsbach).
+The autonomous vehicles are intended to supplement urban and rural on-demand transport services and will be tested in parallel with the existing driver-based on-demand services ‘HeinerLiner’ and ‘Hopper’.
+The vehicles move freely within the test area, always selecting the best route as on-demand transport services.

 During calibration drives, the autonomous shuttles familiarise themselves with the operating area in detail with the help of available map and traffic data.
 This involves checking how the vehicles behave on the specified routes and in the existing traffic situations.